At the beginning of this series

 How important is it to you that the curriculum is or is not faith-based?
 Many private schools were started by churches with the initial goal of offering a complete faith-based education to its students.
 After many years, some of these private schools have transitioned to a secular (not religious) curriculum with only a small component of religious presence.
 Others use a high-quality religious curriculum that aligns with what educators would expect a kindergartener to learn.

-Next in this series, we’ll look at guidelines for the final option you may be considering: homeschooling.
+, we’ll look at guidelines for the final option you may be considering: homeschooling.
 Until then, have a great week!